Bracket: Curly brackets in programming languages

 In many programming languages, curly brackets enclose groups of statements and create a local scope.
 Such languages (C, C#, C++ and many others) are therefore called curly bracket languages.
 They are also used to define structures and enumerated type in these languages.

+In various Unix shells, they enclose a group of strings that are used in a process known as brace expansion, where each successive string in the group is interpolated at that point in the command line to generate the command-line's final form.

+The mechanism originated in the C shell and the string generation mechanism is a simple interpolation that can occur anywhere in a command line and takes no account of existing filenames.

 In syntax diagrams they are used for repetition, such as in extended Backus–Naur form.

 In the Z formal specification language, braces define a set.

 Curly brackets in mathematics

+In mathematics they delimit sets, in what is called set notation.

+Braces enclose either a literal list of set elements, or a rule that defines the set elements.